 - Cross the analyzer and the polarizer axes in the absence of the wave plate under study.
-Then place the wave plate between polarizer and analyzer and rotate it in order to reach minimum light transmission without rotating the analyzer or the polarizer. - Q1 Explain in a simple way why this method allows you to find the directions of the neutral axes of the wave plate.
+Then place a half-wave plate (HWP) between crossed polarizer and analyzer plate and rotate it in order to reach minimum light transmission without rotating the analyzer or the polarizer. - Q1 Explain in a simple way why this method allows you to find the directions of the neutral axes of the wave plate.
 Is the direction perpendicular to a neutral axis, a neutral axis as well?